Aitslab/ShortProject2020/README.md

 Involves the codes written for downloading the databases that were available for download or the htmls of databases that were not available for download.<br>
 Some codes should be run a long with the correct packages from packages.py.<br>

-Some data had to be downloaded manually:

-Uniprot

-go to https://www.uniprot.org/uniprot/?query=lysosome&sort=score and https://www.uniprot.org/uniprot/?query=autophagosome&sort=score, click on download and choose tab-separated (release 2020_02).
-Alternative data source (not in this project): search for autophagosome or lysosome in subcellular locations https://www.uniprot.org/uniprot/?query=locations:(location:%22Autophagosome%20[SL-0023]%22) and https://www.uniprot.org/uniprot/?query=locations:(location:%22Lysosome%20[SL-0158]%22), click download and choose tab-separted

-The Human Lysosome Gene Database and The Mouse Lysosome Gene Database
+Data from Uniprot, The CASBAH, The Human Lysosome Gene Database and The Mouse Lysosome Gene Database had to be downloaded manually (see below in step-by-step):

-go to http://lysosome.unipg.it/index.php and http://lysosome.unipg.it/mouse.php, click query and then save html page with results.
-Alternatively (not in this project), tick download results in delimited format and then click query to get a csv file.

 * webscraping.py<br>
 Runs codes written for parsing databases that were not available for download.
 HTML scraping was the method used in this case.
 Some scraping codes were followed by another code to fix the data structure in the database.